uberpixel/Documentation/docs/math/rnmath.rst

 .. cpp:function:: float Sqrt(float x)

 	Returns the square root for `x` as fast as possible.
 On systems with SIMD (SSE or NEON), Rayne will use an SIMD optimized version for the calculation.

 .. cpp:function:: float InverseSqrt(float x)

 	Returns the inverse square root for `x` as fast as possible.
 On systems with SIMD (SSE or NEON), Rayne will use an SIMD optimized version for the calculation.

 .. cpp:function:: float Sin(float x)

-	Returns the sine of the angle `x`, where `x` is an angle in radians
+	Returns the sine of `x`, where `x` is an angle in radians.

 .. cpp:function:: float Cos(float x)

-	Returns the cosine of the angle `x`, where `x` is an angle in radians
+	Returns the cosine of `x`, where `x` is an angle in radians.